 So what’s the condenser?

 The condenser is the part of the AC that’s outside the room.
-It’s exposed to your external atmosphere, and the condenser’s propeller fan sucks in high-temperature atmosphere, and blows that air right over the condenser.
+It’s exposed to your external atmosphere, and the condenser’s propeller fan sucks in high-temperature atmosphere and blows that air right over the condenser.

 The condenser itself contains refrigerant, but it’s at a high temperature; it needs to be cooled before it provides cooling.
-The “atmospheric” air is already comparatively hot; after absorbing the condenser’s heat, the temperature risers even higher.
+The “atmospheric” air is already comparatively hot; after absorbing the condenser’s heat, the temperature rises even higher.

 Stand behind a window AC some time and see for yourself; it’s hot back there!
 All this hot air is how the cycle gets its name.

 Once it’s cooled, the refrigerant first enters into the expansion valve, and then the evaporator – or cooling coil.
-The hot air blends with the atmosphere, and the fresh atmospheric air gets absorbed and pushed over the condenser – thus continuing the cycle of hot air.
+The hot air blends with the atmosphere and the fresh atmospheric air gets absorbed and pushed over the condenser – thus continuing the cycle of hot air.